xufuou/Kinectical/README.md

 __Applications__

-* Request system behaviour view
+* Request system behaviour view - describes the internal functioning of an application, here we have modelled the request system that has 2 main types of requests: instalation and maintenance.
-* Application cooperation view
+* Application cooperation view - describes the interactions between applications.
-* Application structure view
+* Application structure view - gives a detailed view of the structure of an application.
-* Application usage view
+* Application usage view - reveals the dependency of processes and services to each application.

 __Technology__
-* Infrastructure view
+* Infrastructure view - gives an overview of the infrastruture of the company.
-* Infrastructure usage view
+* Infrastructure usage view - gives the relations between applications and infrastructure.
-* Implementation and deployment view
+* Implementation and deployment view - this view provides usefull information to understand the system performance and scalability.

 __Implementation and migration__
- * Migration view
+ * Migration view - an architecture of transition.
- * Implementation and migration view
+ * Implementation and migration view - the model for implementation and transition.

 __Additional views__

-* Layered view
+* Layered view - this view has plenty of information with all layers in one view, this allows an analysis of the applications and processes presented in each layer as their dependencies.
-* Lanscape view
+* Lanscape view - this view allows to allocate resources for each situation.

 # Files